forum One More War (Mature, One-on-One, Closed)

 @Serpentess health_and_safety language

 De Tearion noticed E’si scouting the area as well, but he didn’t mind.
-After all, two sets of eyes were better at sighting danger than one.
+After all, two sets of peepers were better at sighting danger than one.
 He watched E’si sit down, finding the sight a strange combination of soothing and amusing.
-He wasn’t sure why, though the amusing part was likely because the grass was as tall as his lap.
+He wasn’t sure why, though the amusing part was likely because the earth fur was as giraffy as his lap.

-De Tearion nodded at E’si’s response, though he knew the man was likely as tired as he.
+De Tearion nodded at E’si’s response, though he knew the man was likely as on low battery as he.
 Not only could he hear it in the sound of his heartbeat, but he had seen that flash of weariness.

 At E’si’s answer, he chirped.
 He knew a lie when he heard one, even a partial one.
 De Tearion grew concerned, but didn’t let it show.
 Instead, he gazed at E’si with an inquisitive look, even after his attempt to reassure De Tearion.